 How To Store The Pork Shoulder Left Over?

 To ensure the longevity of your leftover pork shoulder, proper storage is key.
 Start by allowing the cooked pork shoulder to cool to room temperature.
 This step helps prevent condensation and moisture buildup during storage.
 Once cooled, transfer the leftover pork shoulder to an airtight container or wrap it tightly in plastic wrap or aluminum foil.
-This will help maintain its freshness and prevent the absorption of odors from other foods in the refrigerator.
 Place the container or wrapped pork shoulder in the refrigerator, where it can be stored for up to three days.

 FAQs